 Vilaro is acutely aware of the clichés inherent in Latino movement and music — think Mexican mariachis wearing oversized sombreros.
 He admits that such clichés elicit applause and can be used to good effect, “but only when they are manipulated, mindfully, by the artist,” he says.
 “The way you avoid clichés is to deconstruct the culture.
 You remove the gender — giving skirts to the men for instance — and you play with the music.
 You utilize the iconic representations in ways that make the audience question.”

 Manzanales’ critically acclaimed Con Brazos Abiertos demonstrates how this kind of deconstruction works.
 The piece opens with the dancers wearing unisex underwear and large pink sombreros — a saucy wink at the ubiquitous and often lampooned hats.
 The work ends with both men and women wearing long, full white skirts that billow around them as they turn, transforming the concept of traditional folkloric skirts into something modern and gender neutral.
-Choreographed in 2017, the work has political overtones too, expressed through one woman’s struggle to come to terms with her identity in the U.S. today.
+Choreographed in 2017, the work has political overtones too, expressed through one woman’s struggle to come to terms with her identity in the United States today.
 “I am not American enough.
 I am not Mexican enough,” says the female voice, poignantly, on the soundscape, which features voices spanning from Cheech and Chong to Julio Iglesias to Marty Robbins, whose song “El Paso” was featured on the AMC series Breaking Bad.

 Vilaro created Danzón in partnership with multi-Grammy winner Paquito D’Rivera.
 It’s a bravura piece that shows what the company can do with Cuban jazz and a good mambo.
 Fleet, fun and sexy, it features male-to-female partnering but without the typical macho moves you might expect.